-Leaf appearance: Moss green with a splintered texture typical of deeper-steamed senchas.
+Appearance: Moss green with a splintered texture typical of deeper-steamed senchas.

-Infusion: A little cloudy.
+Appearance: A little cloudy.
 Greenish-yellow reminiscent of lemongrass.

 Mouthfeel: Thin with light astringency.

-Dry aroma: Dried apricots.
+Aroma: Dried apricots.
 Cocoa.

-Mouthfeel: Full with a very mild, pleasant astringency
+Mouthfeel: Full with a very mild, pleasant astringency.

 Taste: Mildly sweet.
 A very tiny bit of savoriness.